 Preheat a 7-inch nonstick skillet over medium-high heat and cook 1 quesadilla at a time until golden on both sides (about 3 minutes per quesadilla).
 Keep quesadillas warm by placing them on an oven-safe dish and putting it in turned-off oven.
 When ready to serve, cut each quesadilla into 6 to 8 wedges.
 If you like bigger slices, you can just make 4, as pictured.
 Top each slice with a dollop of sour cream, if desired (we strongly suggest you do!).

-In the mood for chicken quesadillas?
-Be sure to try our Zesty Chicken & Cabot Cheddar Quesadillas.
 As a cooperative of New York and New England farm families, our goal is to make the highest quality and best tasting dairy products you’ll find.
 We’d love for you to rate and review this roasted butternut squash quesadilla recipe once you’ve given it a try!

 - 1 (12-ounce) chunk butternut squash